 Mirror Will: Two Wills for two people, usually married, that have the same requests

-Joint Will: One Will for two people, usually married, that have the same requests
+Joint Will: One Will for two people, usually married, that have similar requests

-If you have a very small estate and only one beneficiary you may be considering a home-made Will or an online Will.
-But bear in mind it will still need to be witnessed by 2 people in order to be valid, and it may not necessarily help reduce tax that will need to be paid from your estate.
+If you have a very small estate and only one beneficiary you may be considering a homemade Will or an online Will.
+But bear in mind, it will still need to be witnessed by 2 people in order to be valid and it may not necessarily help reduce the tax that will need to be paid from your estate.

-The small cost of making a legally binding with a Solicitor is worth the investment to ensure your estate is passed on exactly as you wish, especially in today’s complicated family trees and complicated tax laws.
+The small cost of making a legally binding Will with a Solicitor is worth the investment to ensure your estate is passed on exactly as you wish, especially with today’s complicated family trees and complicated tax laws.

-- Property you own here or abroad and mortgage details
+- Any property you own here or abroad and mortgage details

 - Home and Life Insurance details